ONC Published a New Patient Guidebook to Encourage Patient Health Record Access

 As per the HIPAA Privacy Rule, patients can get copies of their health information from healthcare providers.
 This rule was implemented since April 14, 2001 but many Americans still do not know this right.
 Because ONC prioritizes patient access to health data, it released a video series in 2016 to teach patients about their right to access their health data.
 The new guidebook serves to further explain how easy it is for patients to get copies their electronic health data.

-The is part of ONC’s MyHealthEData project.
+The ONC Guide to Getting and Using your Health Data is part of ONC’s MyHealthEData project.
 It seeks to give patients better engagement with their own healthcare.
 It supports the goal of the 21st Century Cures Act to improve access to electronic health information.
 According to Dr. Don Rucker, the national coordinator for health information technology, patients and their caregivers need their health information to make good decisions regarding their care and treatments.
 The guidebook will provide patients the answers to their questions regarding their health information.

 One of the challenges that patients face when accessing their electronic health data is resistance from healthcare providers or health plans.
 When patients are aware of their rights, they are empowered to claim their rights and overcome the resistance.